Why should I partner with GRIT?

 Expert Guidance from Global Leaders

-GRIT is shaped and driven by an extraordinary team of experts, innovators, and industry leaders who bring unparalleled experience in childhood development, trauma recovery, storytelling, and immersive play-based learning.
-Our development and advisory team includes people from:
+GRIT is shaped and driven by an extraordinary team of experts, innovators, policy advisors, and industry leaders who bring unparalleled experience in childhood development, trauma recovery, storytelling, and immersive play-based learning.
+Our development and advisory team includes people at or who have worked at:

 ✔ Sesame Street